Cardiology: Interventional cardiology

 Interventional cardiology is a branch of cardiology that deals specifically with the catheter based treatment of structural heart diseases.
 A large number of procedures can be performed on the heart by catheterization, including angiogram, angioplasty, atherectomy, and stent implantation.
 These procedures all involve insertion of a sheath into the femoral artery or radial artery (but, in practice, any large peripheral artery or vein) and cannulating the heart under X-ray visualization (most commonly fluoroscopy).
 This cannulation allows indirect access to the heart, bypassing the trauma caused by surgical opening of the chest.

 The main advantages of using the interventional cardiology or radiology approach are the avoidance of the scars and pain, and long post-operative recovery.
 Additionally, interventional cardiology procedure of primary angioplasty is now the gold standard of care for an acute myocardial infarction.
 This procedure can also be done proactively, when areas of the vascular system become occluded from atherosclerosis.
 The Cardiologist will thread this sheath through the vascular system to access the heart.
 This sheath has a balloon and a tiny wire mesh tube wrapped around it, and if the cardiologist finds a blockage or stenosis, they can inflate the balloon at the occlusion site in the vascular system to flatten or compress the plaque against the vascular wall.
 Once that is complete a stent is placed as a type of scaffold to hold the vasculature open permanently.

-Cardiomyopathy/heart failure
+Advanced heart failure and transplant cardiology

-Specialization of general cardiology to just that of the cardiomyopathies leads to also specializing in heart transplant and pulmonary hypertension.
-Cardiomyopathy is a heart disease of the heart muscle, where the heart muscle becomes inflamed and thick.
+A relatively newer specialization of cardiology is in the field of heart failure and heart transplant.
+Cardiomyopathy is a disease of the heart muscle that make it larger or stiffer, sometimes making the heart worse at pumping blood.
+Specialization of general cardiology to just that of the cardiomyopathies leads to also specializing in heart failure and heart transplant.
+These specialists manage severe heart failure patients sometimes in conjunction with cardiac surgeons in preparation for transplant as well as in the post-transplant phase.

 Cardiooncology

 A recent specialization of cardiology is that of cardiooncology.

-This area specializes in the cardiac management in those with cancer and, in particular, those with plans for chemotherapy or whom have experienced cardiac complications of chemotherapy.
+This area specializes in the cardiac management in those with cancer and in particular those with plans for chemotherapy or those who have experienced cardiac complications of chemotherapy.